Last updated on February 23rd, 2023

 For example, here’s the ERC20 deposit address on the Ethereum Mainnet for my Metamask wallet,

-and here is the Binance Smart Chain (BEP20) deposit address.
+and here is the BNB Smart Chain (BEP20) deposit address.

 You can see that the deposit address is exactly the same for both the ERC20 and BEP20 networks!